 Route 73 westbound leaves Route 8 on a dual-lane left exit, built in anticipation (I presume) of a planned 73 freeway.
 The overpass carries Route 8 southbound.
 Today, Route 73 narrows to two lanes after 0.85 miles.
 Photo by Jim K. Georges.

 The above photo is a popular scene.
 Steve Anderson's Route 73 page uses Jim's photo as well (long before this page did), and Doug Kerr took his own photo for State-ends.com at nearly the same point.

 I haven't found much information about the state's freeway plans for Route 73, but the 1965 opening of the Route 8 interchange and stretch of four-lane alignment leading to Aurora St. implies that it had been contemplated since the early 1960s.

 By 1969, the the Tri-State Transportation Commission proposed a Route 73 freeway; Connecticut's Expressway Test Plan did as well.
-The freeway would have ended at Route 63 or continued to US 6, both in Watertown.
-The proposal would have connected Route 8 to Route 63 or US 6 in Watertown.
+The freeway would have connected Route 8 to Route 63, or continued to US 6, both in Watertown.
 By 1975, however, Route 73 was off the state's short and long-range plans.